by Niklas Göransson

 – It’s plain for all to see that Christianity these days, along with organised religion as a whole for that matter, has very little, if anything, in common with actual religiosity or any genuine form of spirituality but is more focused on politics, power, and religious identity.
 Yet even there they’re losing grip, their halcyon days are over… finito, passé.
 But sure, we could keep stomping the ecclesiastical corpse until Kingdom Come for all I care, and we probably will – even if with slightly less passion.
 But right here and right now, it seems kind of pointless.
 Sure, there might still be the rest of the world to cure but, on these lands, this particular foe has already been thoroughly trampled into the mud.
 My only gripe with this is that we were not the ones to defeat them; others, even more cunning and demonic, have beaten us to the punch in what seems to be a rare case of ‘the enemy of my enemy is not my friend’.
 So, yeah, the world truly is upside down… we are now the saints and the angels!
 And even if Christianity is deeply entwined with our history and culture after being part of our people and nation for centuries – and could, viewed historically, probably be argued to have been beneficial to parts of society – we can still feel deep in our veins that this doctrine is to these domains unnatural and belongs, just like any other desert religion, in the desert.

-This was is an excerpt from the full article, which is twice as long and published in Bardo Methodology #6.
+This was an article from Bardo Methodology #6.
 The same issue also includes conversations with DEAD CAN DANCE, DEATHSPELL OMEGA, SUNN O))), MYSTICUM, ADORIOR, Metalion, Dave Haley, OFDRYKKJA, Michael Denner, NECROS CHRISTOS, TEITANBLOOD, and Wim Hof.